cloudnativenow/docs/_includes/pages/install_sn_sro.md

-### Install Site Reliability Operations
+### Install Site Reliability Operations (SRO)

-Site Reliability Operations increases the visibility of microservices in a single workspace by onboarding distributed teams and registering services in minutes. ​Quickly connect services to telemetry via Webhook integrations and resolve incidents faster with alert automation.
+Site Reliability Operations (SRO) increases the visibility of microservices in a single workspace by onboarding distributed teams and registering services in minutes. ​Quickly connect services to telemetry via Webhook integrations and resolve incidents faster with alert automation.
 Installation is as folows:

 1. Login to your SN Instance as Administrator